Diagram Index : see also Cable hookup digital cable and TV

 Splitters

-Splitters/Combiners/Diplexers - A splitter is a sort of ?Y-adapter?.
+Splitters/Combiners/Diplexers - A splitter is a sort of a Y-adapter.
 All splitters are bi-directional, and thus will serve also as combiners (watch out for interference).
 These devices are usually 85%-95% efficient, whether used as splitters or combiners.
 There are four basic types.
 They look almost identical, but are very different devices.

 50 MHz - 900 MHz splitter/combiner - Commonly available in 2-way, 3-way, 4-way, and 8-way types, this is the splitter you want if you have multiple TVs or want to gang two identical antennas.
 The splitter is designed so that it will not cause reflections, but if you leave an output unconnected then there will be reflections.
 If a 2-way splitter were 100% efficient, you would figure a 3dB loss since each TV would get half the power.
 Some splitters incorporate a DC Block in one output so that the splitter can be between an amplifier and its power injector.